 Grants for Entrepreneurs and Venture Capital Funding

-This year Incfile launched its very own entrepreneur grant to help one promising business owner and one entrepreneur.
+Incfile has launched its very own entrepreneur grant to help one promising business owner and one entrepreneur.
 The Young Entrepreneur Scholarship Grant awards a $2,500 scholarship for continuing education and a one-on-one consultation with an Incfile expert.
 The Fresh Start Business Grant will give one entrepreneur $2,500 for startup costs and formation services from Incfile.
-Applications are due March 31, 2022.
+Applications are due by March 31, 2023.

 The 500 Global Flagship Accelerator Program is meant to boost promising startups with the help of Silicon Valley investors and entrepreneurs.
 Winning founders receive a $150,000 investment and access to a growth program to scale their startup.
 Applications are accepted on a rolling basis.

 Patagonia’s Corporate Grant Program provides funding for grassroots activists and small organizations aimed at protecting the environment.
 Organizations that demonstrate clear goals and a systemic approach to problem-solving have the best potential to receive one of their prestigious grants that offer $10,000 to $20,000 of funding.
-This year’s grants and applications will be announced in the spring of 2022.
+Their grant opportunities are currently invitation-only.

 Y Combinator is one of Silicon Valley’s most notable accelerator programs.
 Companies like Airbnb got their start there, thanks to the $500,000 investments in startup companies and small businesses.
 In addition to funding, founders go through a three-month coaching process to help bring their company to life and put the funding to good use.

-Black female entrepreneurs get less than 0.5 percent of venture capital funding.
+Black female entrepreneurs get less than 0.5% of venture capital funding.
 SoGal’s Black Founder Startup Grant aims to change that.
 They offer $10,000 and $5,000 small business grants for minorities to Black women and nonbinary entrepreneurs.
 Awardees also get additional training to learn how to access more funding in the business world, as well as mentorship opportunities.
-To qualify, founders must have a legally registered business, hopes of seeking investor financing, have a high-impact business idea and identify as a Black woman or nonbinary.
+To qualify, founders must have a legally registered business, hopes of seeking investor financing, a high-impact business idea, and must identify as a Black woman or nonbinary.

 Since 2011, the Foundation for a Just Society has awarded more than $180 million to more than 200 organizations around the globe.
 They empower organizations ranging from local to global that are working to advance the rights of marginalized communities.
 Grants are based on invitations rather than applications and range from $50,000-$500,000 per year, for up to three years.